Setting up OSSEC alerts¶

 Message failed to encrypt¶

-If OSSEC cannot encrypt the alert to the GPG public key for the Admin
+If OSSEC cannot encrypt the alert to the OSSEC Alert Public Key for the Admin

 email address (configured as